foldi/Busy-Bee/README.md

 Busy Bee pools Web Workers to complete a list of tasks.
 By default, Busy Bee uses four workers in parallel.
 If a worker is done and tasks are still available, the worker will pick up a new task and get back to work.

 Tasks are passed into a new Project as an array of objects with a command and a set of options.
 Supply callbacks for feedback on start, progress, completion and error.
-All callbacks are passed the event object from the Web Worker.

 ## Example